linode/manager/packages/linode-js-sdk/README.md

 The first step in using the SDK is to authenticate your requests, either with an OAuth Token or Personal Access Token (PAT).
 Please [see the Linode API docs](https://developers-linode.netlify.com/api/v4/#access-and-authentication) in order to either get an OAuth Token or PAT so that you can authenticate your requests.

 Once you have your token, authenticating involves adding headers to each request.
-This library is build [from the Axios HTTP Client](https://github.com/axios/axios), so most features that are built into Axios are fair game here.
+This library is built on top of [the Axios HTTP Client](https://github.com/axios/axios), so most features that are built into Axios are fair game here.
 Here's an example of how to authenticate all of your requests.

 ```js
 /** request.js */